[Editor’s note: This story was originally published February 2018.]

 In November, chatter first surfaced that the company wouldn’t even come close to making the full service payments due on its $1 billion in debt.
 While nothing has come of that threat yet, the fact that the discussion is making the rounds at all bodes poorly.

-8 Companies That Could Disappear by 2019: Fitbit Inc (FIT)
+8 Companies That Could Disappear in 2019: Fitbit Inc (FIT)

 Last but not least, add Fitbit Inc (NYSE:FIT) to your list of companies that won’t be around as you know and love them today.

 Like GoPro and Sears, you can reasonably expect consumer technology with the Fitbit name on them to still be in stores come 2019.
 The organization has worked hard to develop the brand into the name people think of when they think of wearables.
 Much like GoPro though, this is a company that thought its wares were far more marketable then they actually were.